-Even a small pond will make a big difference to your garden, attracting a wide range of creatures.
+Even a wildlife pond in a small garden will make a big difference to your garden, attracting a wide range of creatures.
 Let wildlife find your pond naturally and it will soon become a thriving habitat for anything from mayflies to hedgehogs.

 Give your pond the best chance of success by selecting the best possible site.
 Lots of sunshine will attract the widest range of creatures, but even shady ponds make good habitats for newts.